v-natalia/setup-fixes/fixes.md

 Hey teachers, during the setup for Windows, some steps are not working as they should:

 ## Error after trying to do rbenv install for Ruby install .bin/readlink no such file or directory
-In the step to install Ruby (with `rbenv install 2.7.4` the students get an error finishing with : `.bin/readlink no such file or directory`I
+In the step to install Ruby (with `rbenv install 2.7.4`) the students get an error finishing with : `.bin/readlink no such file or directory`I
-Path was correctly configured so the fix for this is to edit the Settings of the terminal.Press Ctrl + ,
+Path was correctly configured so the fix for this is to edit the Settings of the terminal.

-It should open the terminal settings:
+Press `Ctrl + ` on a Terminal window.
+This wil open the terminal settings:
-The student must replace the line starting with :
+The student must replace the line starting with : `"startingDirectory":` for this line:
-"startingDirectory":
-for this line:

 ```